clevelandmusicco/HothouseFlasher/README.md

 On Windows, Chrome cannot access the DFU device until you install the WinUSB driver.
 You only need to do this once.

-1. Put your Hothouse into DFU mode and connect via USB.
+1. Connect the Hothouse via USBP and put it in DFU mode.
 2. Download [Zadig](https://zadig.akeo.ie/) and open it.
 3. Find the device — usually listed as **"DFU in FS Mode"** or **"STM32 BOOTLOADER"**.
 4. Select **WinUSB** as the target driver.